mabel-dev/opteryx/docs/03 SQL Reference/02 Statements.md

 The `FROM` clause specifies the source of the data on which the remainder of the query should operate.
 Logically, the `FROM` clause is where the query starts execution.
 The `FROM` clause can contain a single table, a combination of multiple tables that are joined together, or another `SELECT` query inside a subquery node.

+### FOR clause

+The `FOR` clause is a non ANSI SQL extention which filters data by the date it was recorded for.

 ### WHERE clause

 The `WHERE` clause specifies any filters to apply to the data.
 This allows you to select only a subset of the data in which you are interested.
 Logically the `WHERE` clause is applied immediately after the `FROM` clause.